ray-project/ray/doc/source/rllib/key-concepts.rst

     The following is a quick overview of what an **Episode** is.
     See :ref:`here for a detailed description of the Episode classes <single-agent-episode-docs>`.

-All training data in RLlib is interchanged in the form of :ref:`Episodes <single-agent-episode-docs>`.
+RLlib sends around all training data the form of :ref:`Episodes <single-agent-episode-docs>`.

-The :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` class is used for describing single-agent trajectories, whereas the :py:class:`~ray.rllib.env.multi_agent_episode.MultiAgentEpisode` class contains several such single-agent episodes and additionally stores information about the stepping times- and patterns of the individual agents.
+The :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` class describes single-agent trajectories, whereas the :py:class:`~ray.rllib.env.multi_agent_episode.MultiAgentEpisode` class contains several such single-agent episodes and stores all information about stepping times- and patterns of the individual agents.

 Both ``Episode`` classes store the entire (trajectory) data generated while stepping through an :ref:`RL environment <rllib-key-concepts-environments>`.
-This includes the observations, info dicts, actions, rewards, termination signals, and any model computations along the way, like RNN-states, action logits, or action log probs.
+This includes the observations, info dicts, actions, rewards, termination signals, and any model computations along the way, like RNN-states, action logits, or action log probabilities.

 .. tip::
     See here for `RLlib's standardized column names <https://github.com/ray-project/ray/blob/master/rllib/core/columns.py>`__.